Is a Gas or Electric Stove Better?

 Gas vs. Electric Stoves: Pros, Cons and Considerations

 First, a disclaimer.
 Industry researchers have repeatedly documented how widely individual models perform, whether gas or electric.
 That makes it difficult to make broad recommendations about stovetops based solely on fuel type.
 Make sure you chat with a Max’s expert to learn more about the features of specific options.
+We'll start by comparing the benefits of gas and electric stoves.

 Related: Energy Savings from High-Efficiency Appliances

+If your home has a gas hookup, both stove types are on the table.
 Here’s how gas and electric stoves stack up across four key tests.

 High Heat